What types of vultures can you find in the United States?

 These birds are dark, and they absorb heat easily.
 To cool themselves off, they defecate on their legs to cool the blood and help them moderate their body temperature.
-Let’s just collectively say “Ewww!” and move!
+Let’s just collectively say “Ewww!” and move on!

 Look for Turkey Vultures wherever you can find dead animals.